zephyrproject-rtos/trusted-firmware-m/docs/user_guides/tfm_integration_guide.md

 #### interface with non-secure world regression tests
 A non-secure application that wants to run the non-secure regression tests needs to call the `tfm_non_secure_client_run_tests()`.
-This function is exported into the header file `integ_test.h` inside the `install` folder structure in the test specific files, i.e. `install/tfm/test/inc`.
-The non-secure regression tests are precompiled and delivered as a static library which is available in `install/tfm/test/lib`, so that the non-secure application needs to link against the library to be able to invoke the `tfm_non_secure_client_run_tests()` function.
-The SST non-secure side regression tests rely on some OS functionality e.g. threads, mutexes etc.
-These functions comply with CMSIS RTOS2 standard and have been exported as thin wrappers defined in `os_wrapper.h` contained in `install/tfm/test/inc`.
+This function is exported into the header file `integ_test.h` inside the `<build_dir>/install` folder structure in the test specific files, i.e.
+`<build_dir>/install/export/tfm/test/inc`.
+The non-secure regression tests are precompiled and delivered as a static library which is available in `<build_dir>/install/export/tfm/test/lib`, so that the non-secure application needs to link against the library to be able to invoke the `tfm_non_secure_client_run_tests()` function.
+The SST non-secure side regression tests rely on some OS functionality e.g. threads, mutexes etc. These functions comply with CMSIS RTOS2 standard and have been exported as thin wrappers defined in `os_wrapper.h` contained in `<build_dir>/install/export/tfm/test/inc`.
 OS needs to provide the implementation of these wrappers to be able to run the tests.

 --------------